-Luckily, there are basic precautions you can take when purchasing and setting up a router to save yourself some time and money, boosting your Internet speed in the process.
+Luckily, there are basic precautions you can take when purchasing and setting up a router to save yourself some time and money, boosting your internet speed in the process.
 You don’t have to know how a UPnP exploit works to protect yourself from hackers on your network — all you have to know is which features translate to real-world performance, and which security fixes translate to real-world safety.

 Here are some simple steps you can take to secure your network and discourage hackers.

-Change Your Username and Password
+1. Change Your Username and Password

-Change the Ssid Broadcast Name
+3. Change the SSID Broadcast Name

 Most security-conscious users will change their broadcast name to something personal like “jakes-house” so it’s less clear what vulnerabilities they might have.
 (If you see a network named “FBI security van,” don’t freak — it’s a common prank.)
-An even better strategy here, though, is to change the name to another brand’s default name (for example, switch the name of a Linksys router to “dlink”) to throw low-level hackers off the trail completely.
+An even better strategy here, though, is to change the name to another brand’s default name (for example, switch the name of a Linksys router to “D-Link”) to throw low-level hackers off the trail completely.

-WPS comes as a default with many routers.
 The wide availability of programs like Reaver that can crack WPS within just a few hours — with no skill on the part of the hacker — makes WPS a non-option if you value your privacy.
 If WPS comes enabled on your router, be sure to turn it off when you set up your network.

 A common method for man-in-the-middle hacker attacks is to present you with a false login alert, fooling unwitting Wi-Fi users into entering their username and password to “confirm their identity” — when in fact, they’re just sending the information to a hacker who can then intercept all the data passing between computer and router without detection.